-Since the members of the youth group consisting of the children of the members of the association—are at home at the moment due to COVID-19, some of them have been meeting with CRASPD staff members to consult with them what they could do in the near future in light of the COVID-19 challenges.
-They decided to have another meeting at the end of August to reflect on their desire to create income generating activities they can conduct as a group and are planning to hold an Alternatives to Violence Basic Workshop in Kinyarwanda—for the 10 of them who are above 15 years of age—in September.
+Since the members of the youth group consisting of the children of the members of the association—were at home since March 2020, due to COVID-19, some of them met with CRASPD staff members in July to consult with them what they could do in the near future in light of the COVID-19 challenges.
+They decided to have another meeting at the end of August to reflect on their desire to create income generating activities they can conduct as a group and planned to hold an Alternatives to Violence Basic Workshop in Kinyarwanda—for the 10 of them who are above 15 years of age—in September.

 The Umucyo Nyanza Women’s Association is now developing a catalogue of their products which will be helpful for the marketing efforts for their Kitenge book covers, bags, aprons, masks, and other products.
 They are also in the process of applying for registration as a cooperative under the Rwandan legislation.

 Nonviolent Communication Introduction Training with the UNWA women in Nyanza in May 2019